 - Staff, Students and Affiliates are to respect copyright and not post, or seek to post, content that includes material that is not their original work or that in any way infringes copyright or the intellectual property of another person (including the University) without proper attribution and/or acknowledgment of that work.
 This may include photographs, videos or slide presentations.

 - At all times while engaged in Social Media, Staff, Students and Affiliates will act in accordance with the University’s Staff and Student Codes of Conduct (as appropriate), the Bullying, Discrimination, Harassment and Sexual Misconduct Policy and Procedures, and other applicable policies, procedures and charters of the University.

 - Staff, Students and Affiliates’ Social Media use in connection with JCU must not breach privacy, copyright, human rights and anti-discrimination laws, or any other laws.
 Interactions on JCU’s Social Medial are not to include content that is illegal, harassing, hateful, or racist including but not limited to:

 - copyrighted material (without lawful excuse or permission);

 - defamatory content; or

-- another person’s information (including phone numbers and email addresses).
+- another person’s personal information (including phone numbers and email addresses).

-- The University will examine postings on external Social Media sites of which it becomes aware, that threaten or incite harm to its Staff, Students and Affiliates, or facilities, or any postings that threaten the University’s reputation.
-The University will take action where it considers a posting breaches its policies.
+- The University will examine postings on external Social Media sites of which it becomes aware, that threaten or incite harm to its Staff, Students and Affiliates, or facilities, or any postings that threaten the University’s reputation, particularly when the posting is false or misleading.
+The University will take action to the extent possible where it considers a posting breaches this or any other Policy.